-Monitoring supplies: (\$55,912)
+Monitoring supplies: (\$33,629)

+Expenses:
-- Expenses: - Bacteria monitoring supplies Reagents, supplies, and other ancillary items needed to monitor bacteria levels.
-This includes supplies needed for health and safety and for quality assurance procedures.

-- Water quality monitoring supplies Reagent, calibration supplies, small equipment, batteries, and other ancillary items for monitoring conventional water quality parameters in the estuary and creeks.
+- Bacteria monitoring supplies Reagents, supplies, and other ancillary items needed to monitor bacteria levels.
+This includes supplies needed for health and safety and for quality assurance procedures. - Water quality monitoring supplies Reagent, calibration supplies, small equipment, batteries, and other ancillary items for monitoring conventional water quality parameters in the estuary and creeks.
 This includes necessary items for health and safety and for quality assurance procedures. - Field gear Protective gear to ensure that staff and volunteers can work effectively and safely.
 Additional gear including supplies, GPS devices, computers, and technology.

-Education and Outreach supplies: (\$35,000)
+Education and Outreach supplies: (\$7,000)

+Expenses:

-- Expenses: - Communications website design, printing, and other communications related costs. - Education printing, materials, and supplies needed for education programming and teacher training events. - Nature Center supplies to upgrade the Nature Center, including maintenance supplies and exhibit materials. - Stewardship/Restoration Event materials needed for clean-up events and community restoration events.
+- Education printing, materials, and supplies needed for education programming and teacher training events. - Nature Center supplies to upgrade the Nature Center, including maintenance supplies and exhibit materials.

-Subawards: (\$145,500)
+Subawards: (\$81,500)